Welcome to U of T Engineering's 2020 – 2021 Fall and Winter Registration & Enrolment Guide.

 The Faculty maintains a list of internal and external scholarship and grant opportunities on the Current Engineering Undergraduates website.
 Before the academic year gets busy, we encourage you to review the opportunities and note those you would like to apply for.

-Tip: If you would like to apply for a scholarship that has a January 2020 deadline, make a note in your calendar to work on the application a month in advance.
+Tip: If you would like to apply for a scholarship that has a January 2021 deadline, make a note in your calendar to work on the application a month or two in advance.

 If you have a question about a scholarship or would like help with an application, email Pierina Filippone, Assistant Registrar, Financial Aid & Scholarships at firstname.lastname@example.org.